On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Numerical results

 \subsubsection{Deterministic risk-averse setting}

 In this section, we present the deterministic policy evaluation results under a risk-averse setting.
-Specifically, for each forecasting method, we generate a $90\%$ confidence interval for the predictions of each time series, and use its maximum value to be taken as the value of the demand in the worst case.
-These worst-case demand estimates are provided to the MSlag models to be solved in the rolling horizon framework.
+Specifically, for each forecasting method, we generate a $90\%$ prediction interval for the predictions of each time series, and use its maximum value to be taken as the value of the demand in the worst case.
+These worst-case demand estimates are provided to the MSlag models to be solved in the rolling-horizon framework.

-Figure \ref{fig:deterministic_riskaverse_gapplots} shows the obtained results with risk-averse setting for varying planning horizon lengths.
+Figure \ref{fig:deterministic_riskaverse_gapplots} shows the obtained results with the risk-averse setting for varying planning horizon lengths.

 We observe that the policies generated with DeepAR significantly outperform the others.
-In particular, for the Favorita dataset, while LogMA-based deterministic policies are comparable to the DeepAR-based ones in the risk-neutral setting, LogMA loses its strength in the risk-averse setting, mostly due to the fact that it has not been specially designed for probabilistic forecasting.
-For instance, for the Favorita dataset with $\Tpar=12$, the average Gap\% values are 150.7\%, 142.7\%, and 32.7\% for AR(1), LogMA, and DeepAR models, respectively.
+In particular, for the Favorita dataset, while LogMA-based deterministic policies are comparable to the DeepAR-based ones in the risk-neutral setting, LogMA loses its strength in the risk-averse setting.
+For instance, for the Favorita dataset with $\Tpar = 12$, the average Gap \% values are 150.7\%, 142.7\%, and 32.7\% for AR(1), LogMA, and DeepAR models, respectively.

-As discussed earlier, DeepAR method is specifically designed for probabilistic forecasting, and tends to yield significantly tighter confidence intervals than AR- and MA-based methods.
-For instance, Figure~\ref{fig:forecast_favorita} presents a sample forecasting results from the Favorita dataset, which shows the significant variance reduction power of DeepAR.
-Note that the $\rho$-risk measure analysis provided in Section \ref{sec:forecastingPerformance} supports this finding.
+As discussed by \citet{Salinas2019}, DeepAR tends to yield tighter prediction intervals.
+Such a phenomenon can also be observed from, for instance, Figure~\ref{fig:forecast_favorita} which presents sample forecasting results from the Favorita dataset, showing the significant reduced-variance forecasting power of DeepAR.
+We note that the $\rho$-risk measure analysis provided in Section~\ref{sec:forecastingPerformance} supports this finding.
 Accordingly, the worst-case predictions of DeepAR are typically closer to the ground truth, which considerably benefits deterministic robust policies.
 In this regard, we note that considering a sophisticated forecasting method can be highly beneficial not only in terms of uncertainty modeling for stochastic programming, but also to construct smaller and accurate uncertainty sets for robust optimization models.